firebase/firebase-js-sdk/packages/rxfire/docs/firestore.md

 ```

 ### `auditTrail()`
-The `auditTrail()` function creates an observable that emits the entire state trail.
-This is useful for debugging or replaying the state of a list in your app.
-The optional `events` parameter will filter which child events populate the array.
+The `auditTrail()` function creates an observable that emits the entire state trail on the specified collection based on the input query.
+This is useful for debugging or replaying the changes to the database.
+The optional `events` parameter filters which the type of change populate the array.
+By default, all changes are emitted.

 |                 |                                                      |
 |-----------------|------------------------------------------------------|